Bibiana Campos Seijo: Career and Outreach

 In 2017, Campos Seijo and her team at the ACS started a custom content studio aimed at serving the needs of chemical and pharmaceutical organizations inside C&EN, dubbed "C&EN BrandLab".

 This transformation has garnered the magazine several accolades, including EXCEL's Best Feature Article, Folio:'s Overall Editorial Excellence and Long Form Feature Content, and Connectiv's Innovation awards.

 To further the public image for chemistry, Campos Seijo presents at global scientific conferences as a publishing and outreach thought leader.
 She has appeared at the Conferencia Latino Americana de Quimica (CLAQ) in Havana, Cuba, the World Conference of Science Journalists (WCSJ) in San Francisco, US, and the European Chemical Society (EuChemS) conference in Liverpool, UK. in addition to prominent roles at most ACS National Meetings.

-She has also become a champion of diversity in the chemical sciences through her support of the European and International Young Chemists Networks, her activities in Latin America and through C&EN by organizing the first sexual harassment symposium at an ACS National meeting as well as collaborating with the Gordon Research Conferences to bring their Power Hour to ACS members.
+She has also become a champion of diversity in the chemical sciences through her support of the European and International Young Chemists Networks, her activities in Latin America and through C&EN by organizing the first sexual harassment symposium at an ACS National meeting as well as collaborating with the Gordon Research Conferences to 1 bring their Power Hour to ACS members.

+At the end of 2024, Campos Seijo began a new role as senior editor and content director of Optics & Photonics News, a monthly magazine of optics-related news and feature articles published by the professional society Optica.